 Our mission is to unite dogs and cat with loving people but it does not simply end at the adoption process.
 With our low-cost clinic, a membership-based dog park, and humane education resources found on our website, we want to ensure our community has easy access to resources that will help them along in their pet ownership journey to become happy furever home with their furry companions.

 Upon entering the shelter, cats are tested for Feline AIDS and Feline Leukemia.
-Both dogs and cats are spayed or neutered, fully vaccinated, micro-chipped, and administered any additional medical care as needed.
-Even those once considered un-adoptable due to their medical conditions or disabilities have been rehabilitated and ultimately adopted into loving families.
+Both dogs and cats are spayed or neutered, fully vaccinated, microchipped, and administered any additional medical care as needed.
+Even those once considered un-adoptable due to their medical conditions or disabilities have been rehabilitated and, ultimately, adopted into loving families.

-The Valley Animal Center is a community-supported organization.
+Valley Animal Center is a community-supported organization.
 Financial support is derived solely through donations from the community, grants, program services, and fundraising efforts.
 Unlike traditional shelters, no funds are received from government sources.

-In 1992, the Valley Animal Center's predecessor, the California Feline Foundation, was founded in Downtown Fresno as a no-kill shelter for cats.
+In 1992, Valley Animal Center's predecessor, the California Feline Foundation, was founded in Downtown Fresno as a no-kill shelter for cats.

+The Greater Fresno Area has long had a need for no-kill humane efforts due to the unfortunate fact that the San Joaquin Valley has one of the highest euthanasia rates in the United States.
+Our high stray population contributes to this dilemma.
 For years, Fresno County's animal control agencies have been overburdened with stray and surrendered dogs and cats.
 A variety of factors have contributed to the severe overpopulation and under-adoption of dogs and cats.
 These factors include:

-- Insufficient public awareness regarding the importance of spaying and neutering
+- insufficient public awareness regarding the importance of spaying and neutering